How to avoid loan sharks in Australia

 Sometimes it can be hard to tell whether a lender is completely above board or not, especially when applying for a loan online.
 So what sets a loan shark apart from a legitimate lender?
 There are a few key telltale signs to keep an eye out for.

 A legitimate lender will be properly licensed to offer credit under the National Consumer Credit Protection Act 2009, which also requires those lenders to comply with responsible lending requirements.
-When considering a loan from a lender, check to see whether the lender is accredited to provide finance by the Australian Securities and Investments Commission (ASIC).
+When considering a loan from a lender, check to see whether the lender has a credit license listed on the Australian Securities and Investments Commission (ASIC) register.
 A loan shark will not be, so if they can’t or won’t show you a credit licence then you should look elsewhere.